Mic92/nixpkgs-review/README.md

 ## Review changes for other operating systems/architectures

-The `--system` flag allows setting a system different from the current one.
+The `--systems` flag allows setting a system different from the current one.
 Note that the result nix-shell may not be able to execute all hooks correctly since the architecture/operating system mismatches.

+By default, `nixpkgs-review` targets only the current system (`--systems current`).
+You can also explicitly provide one or several systems to target (`--systems "x86_64-linux aarch64-darwin"`).
+The `--systems all` value will build for the four major platforms supported by hydra (`--x86_64-linux`, `aarch64-linux`, `x86_64-darwin` and `aarch64-darwin`).
+Ensure that your system is capable of building for the specified architectures, either locally or through the remote builder protocol.

 ```console
 $ nixpkgs-review pr --system aarch64-linux 98734